Win With Wellness

 Bring people from multiple sectors to the table in the planning and development stages, and consider incorporating sectors that are not directly related to health.
 For example, if community members want to walk outside but have safety concerns, police officers could volunteer to exercise with them.

 WWW held annual meetings with all participants to provide them feedback on the data and to celebrate their successes.
-It was also an opportunity to obtain feedback from participants about the program.
+It was also an opportunity to obtain feedback from participants about the project.

 Community engagement and volunteerism